naveenkashyap/TipCalculator/README.md

 The following **additional** features are implemented:

+- [X] "Reset to Default" functionality on Settings page sets default tip to 15%
 - [X] Views blur in as view appears and blur out as views dissapear
 - [X] Elements (TextFields, Labels, etc.) slide between rest and active positions
 - [X] Bill TextView enables clear functionality for quick edits